CiweisssssS/AIMailPilot/replit.md

 ### System Design Choices

 -   **Stateless Request/Response Model**: No email content is stored persistently; only derived analysis results and user preferences.
+-   **Ephemeral Task Storage**: Tasks are generated on-the-fly from email analysis and stored in frontend React Query cache.
+Manual deadline edits are validated server-side but not persisted across sessions.
+For production, tasks should be migrated to PostgreSQL with deadline override table.
 -   **Scalability**: Designed for potential migration from SQLite to PostgreSQL using Drizzle ORM and Neon Database for production.
 -   **Robustness**: Extensive error handling, retry mechanisms (exponential backoff), and fallback strategies for AI API calls.
 -   **Security**: Comprehensive OAuth 2.0 security measures including CSRF, session fixation, and secure cookie practices.